-Additionally, the node may receive unwanted IPv6 packets via an upstream interface that match a delegated prefix but do not match either a configured IPv6 address or a transport listener.
-In that case, the node drops the packets and observes the "Destination Unreachable - Address/Port unreachable" procedures discussed in Section 8.
+For shared and individual prefixes, if the router that advertises the prefix considers the prefix as on-link the IPv6 ND address resolution function will prevent unwanted IPv6 packets from reaching the node.
+For delegated prefixes and individual prefixes that are not considered on-link, the router delivers all packets that match the prefix even if they do not match one of the node's configured addresses.
+In the latter case, the node may receive unwanted IPv6 packets via an upstream interface that do not match either a configured IPv6 address or a transport listener.
+In that case, the node drops the packets and observes the "Destination Unreachable -Address/Port unreachable" procedures discussed in Section 8.